(As an Amazon Associate, Post Hill Press may generate income from qualifying purchases.)

 Featuring Essays by:

-John Sibley Butler Jason D. Hill Colman Cruz Hughes John McWhorter Clarence Page Wilfred Reilly Shelby Steele Carol M. Swain
+John Sibley Butler Jason D. Hill Coleman Cruz Hughes John McWhorter Clarence Page Wilfred Reilly Shelby Steele Carol M. Swain

 Stephen L. Harris